NingZhongProject/WS_Exercise/README.txt

     http://localhost:8080/WS_TestProject-1.1/fabonacci/20

     In the future, we may config Maven to deploy the war file to tomcat automatically.
+In the future, with the number of users increasing and the server load becomes an issue, we may consider deploy to a cluster of tomcat servers and apply load balancing strategy.

  6) Unit and functional tests